Lucew/relationship-discovery/README.md

 This repository also already contains the intermediate results from step three.
 Therefore, you could start at step four right away after cloning the repository.

+> The reproducibility runs error free on x86 processors (Intel, AMD), but there are known dependency problems
+> (e.g., pyEMD) on ARM processors (e.g., Apple M1-M4).
+We specified Rosetta 2 emulation for MacOS, but this will
+> slow down computations.
+We recommend using an x86 processor to reproduce the results.

 ## Timing measurements
 Our reviewers legitimately asked for timing measurements for each of the relationship measures.
 We did not provide these within the paper due to the following reason: